awwest/nestjs-calendar-server/README.md

 A basic Calendar application using NestJS, Mongoose, and React.

 The code for this application is split into two repos, one for the server and one for the client.

+The companion repo can be found at https://github.com/awwest/reactjs-calendar-client.

 Each repo will need to be downloaded to the same containing directory, so that client and server directories are siblings.

 From the parent directory, run